plexus/chestnut/src/leiningen/new/chestnut/README.md

 (browser-repl)
 ```

 The first starts the webserver at 10555.
-The second starts the austin
+The second starts the Weasel
-REPL server at a random port.
+REPL server.

 In a terminal do `lein figwheel`, this will watch and recompile your
-ClojureScript, and start the figwheel server on port 3449 (the
+ClojureScript, and start the figwheel server (the
 default).
 Whenever your code changes, figwheel will recompile it and
 send it to the browser immediately.